Your support is crucial to the ongoing humanitarian response.

-have been displaced, often multiple times, in search of safety.
+Roughly 90% of Gaza’s population have been displaced, many of them multiple times, in search of safety.

-These extreme challenges are compounded by daily attacks, leaving people in dire need of life-saving relief.
+These challenges are compounded by daily attacks, leaving people in dire need of life-saving relief.

-The Irish Red Cross is also supporting the families of children from Gaza who have arrived in Ireland to receive medical treatment, as part of a plan approved by the Irish government in 2024, to support a total of 30 children from Gaza who need urgent medical assistance.
+The Irish Red Cross is also supporting the families of children from Gaza who have arrived in Ireland to receive medical treatment.
+This includes assistance with accommodation, transport to medical appointments, and Arabic-speaking caseworkers.

 Food and clean water.